tinh-tinh/docs/docs/fundamental/module.md

 # Module

+A unit for handle business with handler and instance data.

 ![image](./img/module.avif)

 Each application has a least one module, a **root module**.
 The root module is the starting point to build the application.
 Have a different in root module with sub module.